GDSC-CEC/HacktoberFest-2022-Android/easy/calculator app/Readme.md

 Output should be the calculated value.

 #### Contributing
-If your app performs all the operations and compact, your solution will be merged with the main branch.
+If your app performs all the operations and compact in size, your solution will be merged with the main branch.
 If you have any questions, feel free to open an issue.

 ## Acknowledgments
 - [Android](https://developer.android.com/docs)